Lunatrius/Schematica/README.md

 ***

 #### Compile Schematica
-1. Execute `gradle setupDevWorkspace`.
+1. Execute `gradlew setupDevWorkspace`.
 This sets up Forge and downloads the necessary libraries to build Schematica.
 This might take some time, be patient.
     * You will generally only have to do this once until the Forge version in `build.properties` changes.
-2. Execute `gradle build`.
+2. Execute `gradlew build`.
 If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
 This should be relatively quick.
     * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.
 3. Go to `mcdev\Schematica\build\libs`.
     * You should see a `.jar` file named `Schematica-#.#.#-#.#.#.#-universal.jar`.